kurema/CitiesSkylinesModsRepoForEpicUsers/Compatibility-1.15.0-f7.md

 | Node Controller Renewal | The game says the mod is too old.[^1] | |

 [^1]: The game says the mod is compatible with 1.15.0-f5, not 1.15.0-f7.
 But it's a minor update.
 You can just ignore.

+With 81 Tiles and Extra Landscaping Tools disabled, I could succesfully start the new city.
+But it doesn't mean it works perfectly.